 The COVID-19 pandemic and resulting quarantine have brought stressful changes for families, especially those with children.
 For students, the transition to distance learning have resulted in more screen time and an abrupt withdrawal from social-emotional connections with friends and teachers.

-Instructor Dr. Maria L. Martinez is a clinical psychologist and a Licensed Clinical Social Worker who supervises the LA County Department of Mental Health School Threat Assessment Response Team (START).
-She provides threat assessment, intervention and management of students of all ages and provides training and education to many, including community members, parents, and students.
-She has been deployed to many areas for Emergency Disaster Response, including crisis response county wide due to COVID-19.
+Instructors Dr. Maria L. Martinez and Dr. Nicolas Beliz are clinical psychologists and Licensed Clinical Social Workers who represent the LA County Department of Mental Health School Threat Assessment and Response Team (START).
+They provide threat assessment, intervention and management of students of all ages and provide training and education to many, including community members, parents, and students.
+They have been deployed to many areas for Emergency Disaster Response, including crisis response county-wide due to COVID-19.

 Space is limited.
 Workshop will be filled on a first come, first serve basis.
 Please click below to complete the registration form online (no other form of registration will be accepted).